MichaelLangbein/mgx/data_download/unet/LESSONS_LEARNED.md

 # LESSONS LEARNED

-- Loss function
+- SCCE expects
-    - categorical cross entropy for one-hot encoded output (batchsize * height * width * nrlabels) element of [0, 1]
-    - sparse cce for integer-encoded output (batchsize * height * width * 1) element of N
+            - yTrue to be of dimension (H, W)
+            - ySim to be of dimension (H, W, C)
+            - C == yTrue.max() + 1 <== model must output one dimension for each class and one for "no class"

+        Note that if instead you want to have one-hot-encoded data, use *non*-sparse-cce.
+        CCE expects
+            - yTrue to be of dimension (H, W, C)
+            - ySim to be of dimension (H, W, C)

 - input should be normalized to [-1, 1]

 - logits: scales a prob from [0, 1] to [-inf, inf].
-Useful if model-output is an arbitrary float, not a prob.
+Useful if model-output is an arbitrary float, not a prob. (https://en.wikipedia.org/wiki/Logit)

-Observations 03.04.2023

 - Hypothesis 1:
     - it's easier to predict "is forest" or "is not forest" instead of many classes